Johennes/librifyjs-change.org/README.md

 # LibrifyJS: change.org

-A Firefox extension that allows to sign petitions on change.org in coordination with GNU LibreJS.
+A Firefox extension for replacing the JavaScript blocked by GNU LibreJS on change.org with free / libre code.

+## Status

+⚠️ This extension is currently experimental and unfinished.

+### What Works

+- Petition signing form (in some cases)

+### What Doesn't Work

+- Probably anything else

 ## License